“Content builds relationships. Relationships are built on trust. Trust drives revenue.” – Andrew Davis

 In most cases you can’t write a blog post about these bloggers or get their expert opinion for a piece on your blog, then what should you do?
 Simply build a relationship with them by blog commenting.
 You need to create positive, thought-provoking comments so that they value it and reply back.
 If the comment is about a product you are marketing or you are writing a negative comment, most bloggers will simply ignore it.
 So, make sure to give due importance to their piece whenever you try to post a comment.
 Later, you can email them saying that you liked their post and want to share more about that content piece on their blog, only if they allow.
 They will welcome it because it will add value to their blog as well.

-5. Write Pieces They Simply Can’t Reject
+5. Write Pieces They Simply Can’t Be Rejected

 Another great way to get a yes during your outreach post is by asking for a co-production or a collaboration.
 This can be on anything.
 Let’s say you are writing about a research report and another blogger in your domain has fair experience in that research, then you can get them onboard.
 The co-produced piece can be either an ebook that is available with both of you, or a series of posts that can be on the blog.
-But this will provide recognition to both the bloggers and the byline will include both their names.
+But this will provide recognition to both and the byline will include both your names.

 Summary

 That’s it.
 These are some fool-proof ways to improve your blogger outreach method.
 Practice these points and let us know if you get stuck.
+Remember, it’s a common for busy bloggers not to respond your emails immediately.
+It maybe distracting or they may not be interested in your pitch.
+At any case, take the communication lightly and friendly instead of feeling hurt or worrying about not getting response.

 Leave a Reply